Daniel-Mietchen/events/Beilstein-Open-Science-Symposium-2020.md

 This file hosts a contribution to the [Beilstein Open Science Symposium 2020](https://web.archive.org/web/20201016172948/https://www.beilstein-institut.de/en/symposia/open-science/) taking place online on 27 & 28 October, 2020.

-Slots for talks have already been selected by the organizers, but they invite submissions for "poster demos", which is hence the intent here.
+Slots for talks had already been selected by the organizers, but they invited submissions for "poster demos", which is hence the intent here.
+My proposal was submitted on October 19, 2020, and approved the next day, for a 3-min lightning talk followed by the poster session, both on 27 October 2020.

 # Title